Poland's new Russian influence law gets flak as an attack on democracy

 "From the very beginning 'til the very end, it is unconstitutional," says retired Polish Constitutional Tribunal Judge Miroslaw Wyrzykowski about the new law.

 Wyrzkowski knows something about Poland's Constitution: He helped write it.
-"And I proposed Article 1 of the Constitution, which would later become Article 2: 'Poland is a democratic state ruled by law.'"
+"And I proposed Article 1 of the Constitution, which would later become Article 2: 'Poland is a democratic state ruled by law,'" he says.

 Wyrzykowski says public hearings to search for Russian influence reminds him of 1950s America, when former Sen. Joseph McCarthy led congressional hearings to root out communists in American society.
 He says the very idea of a commission where the accused is publicly interrogated by a state-controlled body on vaguely defined grounds also reminds him of something, ironically, that Russia would do.